 There are two national rail companies operating in Italy, plus a few regional ones.

-The main national railway company is Trenitalia who operate regional trains, plus the faster EuroCity, InterCity, FrecciaBianca (white arrows), FrecciaRossa (red arrows) and FrecciaArgento (silver arrows) trains.
+The main national railway company is Trenitalia which operates regional trains, plus the faster EuroCity, InterCity, FrecciaBianca (white arrows), FrecciaRossa (red arrows), and FrecciaArgento (silver arrows) trains.
 Note that for all the faster trains named above you will need to make a reservation, and this will be for a specific train and a specific seat.

-The other main company is the privately owned Italo, who serve the major northern cities of Milan, Turin, Bologna, Florence and Venice, along with lines stretching down to Rome and Naples.
+The other main company is the privately owned Italo, which serves the major northern cities of Milan, Turin, Bologna, Florence, and Venice, along with lines stretching down to Rome and Naples.
 If using Italo, definitely book your tickets in advance for the best prices, but compare them with Trenitalia before purchasing to ensure you get the best deal.

 High-Speed Trains in Italy